 Not to thinking people.

-Displays of poorly crafted performance, publishing of first-drafts of tormented poems, shallow songs ° and sensational, confessional novels are not art.
-And, no, I do not want to listen to your 13-year old son who has been learning guitar for 6 months sing me a song.
+Displays of poorly crafted performance, publishing of first-drafts of tormented poems, shallow songs2 and sensational, confessional novels are not art.
+And, no thanks.
+I do not want to listen to your 13-year old son who has been learning guitar for 6 months sing me a song.
+How proud you must be.

 “The word confession from fassus bears the root pha (greek) and bha (sanskrit), ‘show’, ‘light’, ‘shine’.
 It is the confessional literary genre of showing..
 As soon as we start to confess, we enter this genre, and then we must struggle with finding the true ‘me’ hidden in the closet of personal feelings.